Energy Efficiency Standard for Social Housing

 Deciding the right measure for each house or flat is based on the principle of the ‘Energy Efficiency Hierarchy’.
 This means:

 - cavity, internal or external wall insulation to reduce the need for energy

 - new energy efficient heating systems to use energy more efficiency

-- fitting renewable technologies to generate renewable energy to be used in your home, eg Photovoltaic Solar Panels
+- fitting renewable technologies to generate renewable energy to be used in your home, for example Photovoltaic Solar Panels

 So the EESSH and EESSH2 should help make your home warmer and make heating your home more affordable.

 More information is available on the Scottish Government Website.